rmit-s3740446-Ryan-Cassidy/PIoT-Assignment-2/README.md

 Group assignment 2 for RMIT Programming Internet of Things 2020 Features a flask website for renting cars and a python agent script for socketing to Master Pi and unlocking cars.

+A database schema for the cloud database can be seen in the root directory of this repo.

 In order for site to operate correctly the host address must be raspberry.localpi.com:5000 in order to utilize google calendar's redirect-uri.
 This may require some configuration in the host file in order to work in a local environment (add the ip you are hosting the site on or the loopback address followed by raspberry.localpi.com)

 Site utilizes google maps, google calendar and a google cloud database.
 For configs and keys to these please ask above team members.